-Local governments have a variety of transportation policy tools at their disposal that both strengthen public transportation and improve housing affordability.
-Such tools include policies that unbundle housing and parking costs by eliminating parking minimum requirements or providing incentives to reduce parking construction via zoning rules in transit-rich areas96.
+Local governments have a variety of transportation policy tools at their disposal that both strengthen public transportation and improve housing affordability, particularly policies that unbundle housing and parking costs by eliminating parking minimum requirements or providing incentives to reduce parking construction via zoning rules in transit-rich areas%.
 Parking minimums for new housing and real estate developments are also non-optional rent increases for future tenants.
-Transit agencies may wield some influence about these policy issues but generally do not control them, so this paper does not explore parking and zoning in depth.
+Transit agencies may wield some influence about these policy issues but generally do not control them, so this paper will not explore parking and zoning in depth.